 Accommodations, Meals & Transportation

 Meals, sleeping accommodations, transportation and airfare are the responsibility of the attendee.
-It is recommended that you make hotel reservations 30 to 45 days in advance of the course to secure the special room rate for ASFMRA.
+It is recommended that a refundable ticket be purchased.
+Hotel reservations should be made 30 to 45 days in advance of the course to secure the special room rate for ASFMRA.
 Please inform the hotel that you are attending an ASFMRA course.
-Room rates quoted are for the specific room block held by the hotel for that course offering; blocks are released 4 to 5 weeks prior to the course.
-Attendees are also responsible for transportation and airfare to and from the class.
-It is recommended that a refundable ticket be purchased.
+Room rates quoted are for the specific room block held by the hotel for that course offering; blocks are released 2 weeks prior to the course.

 The ASFMRA reserves the right to change faculty, and to cancel, limit or reschedule courses at any time.
 If a course is canceled or rescheduled, all tuition received will be refunded in full.
 The ASFMRA is NOT responsible for related expenses incurred due to course cancellation or rescheduling.

-A financial calculator (HP-12c, HP-17bII or HP-19bII) or equivalent is required for all appraisal and recommended for all management courses and examinations.
+A financial calculator (HP-12c, HP-17bII or HP-19bII) or equivalent is required for all appraisal courses and recommended for all management courses and examinations.
 The HP-12c is preferred.
+Click Here for basic information how to use an HP-12c.

 The ASFMRA does not furnish calculators or equipment instruction.